Glass recycling: United Kingdom

 Glass collection points, known as bottle banks are very common near shopping centres, at civic amenity sites and in local neighborhoods in the United Kingdom.
 The first bottle bank was introduced by Stanley Race CBE, then president of the Glass Manufacturers' Federation and Ron England in Barnsley on 6 June 1977.
 Development work was done by the DoE at Warren Spring Laboratory, Stevenage, (now AERA at Harwell) and Nazeing Glass Works, Broxbourne to prove if a usable glass product could be made from over 90% recycled glass.
 It was found necessary to use magnets to remove unwanted metal closures in the mixture.

 Bottle banks commonly stand beside collection points for other recyclable waste like paper, metals and plastics.
 Local, municipal waste collectors usually have one central point for all types of waste in which large glass containers are located.
-There are now over 50,000 bottle banks in the United Kingdom, and 752,000 tons of glass are now recycled annually.

-The waste recycling industry in the UK cannot consume all of the recycled container glass that will become available over the coming years, mainly due to the colour imbalance between that which is manufactured and that which is consumed.
-The UK imports much more green glass in the form of wine bottles than it uses, leading to a surplus amount for recycling.
+In 2007 there were over 50,000 bottle banks in the United Kingdom, and 752,000 tons of glass was being recycled annually.